Sports day: Japan

 Sports day, called undōkai (運動会) in Japanese, is usually held on a Saturday or Sunday in Japanese schools.
 During weeks preceding the sports day, students practice their events which they would like to show their parents and friends, within their class of physical education, which often includes tamaire, performances by the school band and presentations by various school clubs as well as individual and group competitive events.
 These practices, and the sports days themselves, normally take place on the schools' fields, which provide little relief from the heat and sun.

-Some schools have responded by scheduling their sports days during cooler months and by encouraging their students to drink water regularly.
+Some schools have responded to rising average temperatures by scheduling their sports days during cooler months and by encouraging their students to drink water regularly.
 Currently, the event occurs most often in the autumn (September/October), or in the spring (May/June).
 In elementary schools in Hokkaidō, the event is usually held between the later part of May and the earlier part of June.